 Honors Program Admission Requirements

 There is an Honors Program Information Sessions scheduled, one on Saturday, December 9th, 2017 and another on Saturday, February 3th , 2018, from 9:30 a.m. until 11:30 a.m.
 This session will be held in the Larini Multipurpose Room located on the 2nd floor of the Public Square Building.
-Please RSVP to Deirdre McGovern firstname.lastname@example.org or 516.323.3020 to reserve your spot; a light breakfast will be served.
+Please RSVP to Deirdre McGovern email@example.com or 516.323.3020 to reserve your spot; a light breakfast will be served.
 Parents and guardians are welcome.
-We hope to see you there
+We hope to see you there.

 The Molloy College Honors Program uses a holistic admissions process.
 We weigh all the elements of your application, including G.P.A., ACT, SAT and of course Service.
 The most important component of the process is your essay and personal interview.
 For more information on the Honors application and essay requirements please go to the Molloy College website and click on Academics, then Honors Program http://www.molloy.edu/academics/honors-program.
 The application can be found on this webpage; the password was provided to you privately.